jbcodeforce/kafka-streams-samples/README.md

 #### The integration test

 `debezium` has a tool to run an Embedded kafka.
-The **lab3**: TO COMPLETE: use an embedded kafka to do tests
+The **lab3**: TO COMPLETE: use an embedded kafka to do tests and not the TopologyTestDriver, so it runs with QuarkusTest

 *This project was created with `mvn io.quarkus:quarkus-maven-plugin:1.4.2.Final:create \